We have made a short video to show you how to attach the neck strap to the collar chain.

-Wearing a collar must be as comfortable as possible for the goat.
-Therefore a good fit is important.
-The collar weighs approximately 0.5 kg.
+Wearing a collar must be as comfortable as possible for the animal, and a good fit is imperative.

 - For cattle, the space between the animal’s neck and the collar should be a fist tall.

 - For sheep and goats, we recommend a slack of approximately 1.5 in / 4 cm.
 This equals a two fingers tall gap between the animal’s neck and the neck strap.

 A too loosely fitted collar will hang too low and swing exceedingly.
 There is also a risk that the animal may get its foot into the hoop if it’s too wide, or that the hoop can get stuck in something, causing the animal distress or injury.